-Piedmont Language School Mandarin Program 2015-2016
+Piedmont Language School Mandarin Program

-Our Introduction to Mandarin class is for absolute beginners and our youngest students (pre-K to 2nd grade).
-The Introduction class lays a strong foundation for learning at the higher levels.
-A textbook is not used at this level.
-Our teachers teach in themes – primarily using crafts, rhymes, storytelling and games to engage students.
+Introduction to Mandarin class is for beginners and our youngest students (TK to 1st grade).
+This class lays a fun foundation for learning at the higher levels.
+A textbook is not used at this level; the teacher teaches in themes primarily using crafts, rhymes, storytelling and games to engage students.
 Some of the themes explored in this class are Myself, My Family and My Friends.
 The idea is for students to get a feel for the language, and to immerse in the spoken language, without being conscious of the fact that they are learning.
 Students will build a vocabulary of between 70-80 words to prepare them for Level 1A or 1B.
 There is no formal homework though videos and worksheets are at times sent home.

 PLS would like to make language learning available to as many students as possible.
 Please contact us about scholarships if we can help make language study more accessible to your family.

 If you have any questions, please contact us at [email protected] or call (510) 652-5229.